lmc-eu/spirit-design-system/docs/decisions/008-themes.md

    over the responsibility of defining the colors.
 2. **Introduction of themes.** To enable component independent, **scoped changes of appearance**, themes will be introduced.
 Themes are another layer of abstraction that can be applied to any design token.
-We decided to start with theming the colors and introduce a light and an on-brand theme for branded sections like site header and cover sections.
+We decided to start with **theming the colors** and introduce **two light themes:** a default theme for the primary content, and an on-brand theme for branded sections like site header or hero sections.
 3. **Removal of brand color modifiers.** The brand colors will now be applied through a theme which can affect any component in the design system.